elephantscale/es-training-new/aws/day-01/02-Cloud-Computing-Overview.md

 - **Management Issues:** Who takes the lead in management?
 - **Less Flexibility:** Customized for the group, not individual organizations.
 - **Potential for Conflict:** Differences in priorities or requirements among members.

 ---

+## Multi-Cloud

+- **Multi-cloud** means that you or your company are not only using the services of one cloud provider, but are also using different solutions from different cloud providers.

+- Examples include using Microsoft Office 365 for business collaboration, Salesforce for customer relationship management, and AWS Route 53 for
+  GeoDNS and GeoIP.

+---

+## Multi-Cloud

+- **Redundancy:** You don't want to build your environment on only one cloud provider, because one can fail, as has happened with AWS in the past.

+- So, you want to keep the business running with the services of the other cloud providers.

+- This is mostly related to using IaaS or PaaS.

+- For the most part, redundancy is not possible with SaaS if the cloud provider does not support hybrid environments.

+---